JetBrains/Qodana/topics/gitlab.md

 ## Configuration

-> Description of all configuration options is available on the [GitLab CI/CD website](https://gitlab.com/qodana/qodana/-/blob/main/templates/qodana-gitlab-ci.yml).
+> Description of all configuration options is available in our [repository](https://gitlab.com/qodana/qodana/-/blob/main/templates/qodana-gitlab-ci.yml).
 {style="tip"}

 This table contains the list of options that can be configured using the `inputs` block: